xenit-eu/helm-alfresco/README.md

 #### `syncService.registry`

-* Required: true if syncService.enabled and syncService.image not set
+* Required: false
 * Default: `quay.io`
 * Description: The registry where the docker container can be found in

 #### `syncService.repository`

-* Required: true if syncService.enabled and syncService.image not set
+* Required: false
 * Default: `alfresco/service-sync`
 * Description: The repository of the docker image that will be used

 #### `syncService.tag`

-* Required: true if syncService.enabled and syncService.image not set
+* Required: false
 * Default: `3.4.0`
 * Description: The tag of the docker image that will be used